mhouston100/SABNZBD/README.md

 This module allows you to pull queue information into Powershell objects and manipulate the queue/slots.

 Basically, this is a PS Module frontend to the REST API provided by SABNZBD.
-To use this item you will need to generate an API key in your SABNZBD instance:

-`Settings --> General --> Security --> API Key`

 # Usage